Tag Archive: health

 Why Does Meditation Make Me Angry

-A meditation audio course participant asks:“Hi Roger, I’m finding when I meditate I get really angry.
+Question: “I’m finding I get really angry when I meditate.
 I remember things that have happened and I get angry and I don’t know what to do.
-Can… Continue reading
+Is this being created by the… Continue reading

 Stillness Heals Everything

-As I’ve said before, meditation can be summed up in one sentence: ‘Meditation is the skill of being still.’
-The stillness I’m speaking of is not the comatose stillness we are in watching… Continue reading
+Meditation can be summed up in one sentence: ‘Meditation is the skill of being still.’
+The stillness I’m talking about is not the semi-comatose stillness we’re in when watching TV, nor is it… Continue reading

 Clearing Away The Crud

-Hi Roger, Sometimes when I’m meditating and my mind is running away with itself and I find myself sitting with my mind all over the place.
-But I’ve noticed during these times, though… Continue reading
+Hi Roger, Sometimes when I’m meditating and my mind is running away with itself, I find myself sitting with my mind all over the place.
+But I’ve noticed during these times, just sitting… Continue reading

 Why Does Meditation Make Me Cry?